Patricia St. John: Writing

+St. John was one of the most prolific British Protestant evangelical writers of fiction in the latter part of the 20th century.
+Treasures of the Snow (1980-3) and The Tanglewoods' Secret (1980) have been produced as films.

+Treasures of the Snow was translated into Afrikaans.

 Later years

-St. John lived her later years in Canley, Coventry, where she worshipped at Canley Evangelical Church and ran children's Bible classes from home.
+St. John lived her later years in Canley, Coventry, where she worshipped at Canley Evangelical Church and ran children's Bible classes.
 She died in Canley on 16 August 1993 as a result of heart problems.
-She was pre-deceased by her brother, Farnham, who became a medical director at Tulloch Memorial Hospital, Tangiers and died in Cambridge on 10 February 1980.